E10 - Classes: Period allocations

 View options

-1. Use the Filter menu to select the Year level and the Rotation from the dropdown.
+1. Use the Filter to select Year level and Rotation from the dropdown.

-2. Use View> Fields to show menu to select a preferred view, choosing between Course codes, Subject codes or Subject names.
+2. Use View > Fields to show menu to display Course codes, Subject codes or Subject names.

 1. Period allocation for whole year level